Oklahoma Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Oklahoma?

-Yes, Oklahoma requires hunter education for first-time buyers.
-Required for first-time buyers.
+Yes, hunter education is required for all first-time license buyers.
 Oklahoma accepts certificates from other states.
-The state accepts hunter education certificates from other states.

 Can non-residents hunt in Oklahoma?